TIMEWELL

 TRAFEED (formerly ZEROCK ExCHECK), provided by TIMEWELL, is an AI export control agent we developed specifically to address this problem.
 We have collaborated with Okayama University and have presented results at seminars hosted by METI and the Ministry of Education, Culture, Sports, Science and Technology.

 What distinguishes TRAFEED is that it uses AI to automate the cross-referencing work against METI's regulatory matrix.
 Its "AI translation function" automatically converts regulatory terminology into everyday language, freeing designers from the struggle of parsing those difficult-to-read matrix tables.
-Cross-referencing time is reduced by 90% compared to manual methods.
+Cross-referencing time is substantially reduced compared to manual methods.
 And because the system uses a Multi-LLM Consensus approach — with three AI models (Claude, GPT, and Gemini) conducting cross-checks — the risk of being misled by a single AI's error is also low.

 Concern levels are scored on four tiers from S (extremely high) through C (low), with the basis for each assessment clearly stated.
 The final determination is always made by a human — consistent with sound system design — so there is no anxiety about blindly deferring to AI.